-Animal companions are also associated with psychological benefits such as a lower risk of depression.
-Recently widowed women who owned pets, according to one study, experienced fewer symptoms of physical and psychological disease and reported lower medication use than widows who did not own pets7.
-And bereaved elderly people with few people close to them were found to have lower rates of depression when they owned a pet8.
+Animal companions are also associated with a lower risk of depression and other psychological benefits.
+Recently widowed women who own pets experience fewer symptoms of physical and psychological disease and report lower medication use than widows who do not own pets8.
+And bereaved elderly people with few people close to them have lower rates of depression when they own a pet9.

-Many hospitals have taken note of the research and established pet therapy programs for patients.
-At Griffin Hospital in Derby, sixteen therapy dogs are used in its program, People and Animals Working in Spirit (PAWS).
-Each dog has to pass behavior and medical screening.
-Yale New Haven Hospital and the Smilow Cancer Center both offer a therapy dog program for patients awaiting or undergoing various treatments and procedures.
+Many hospitals are using pet therapy programs to help patients cope with stress.
+At Griffin Hospital in Derby, therapy dogs are used in its program, People and Animals Working in Spirit (PAWS).
+At Yale New Haven Hospital and the Smilow Cancer Center, therapy dogs program for patients awaiting or undergoing various treatments and procedures.

 Helping Pets in Greater New Haven

 Shelters and animal rights groups in Greater New Haven help ensure that homeless animals receive humane care.
 Most rescued animals end up in municipal shelters, which list pets for adoption on petfinder.com.

 Animal Haven, in North Haven, is one of five area shelters with a no-kill policy.
 As a private shelter, Animal Haven can turn away an animal with behavior issues or because of breed (such as a pit bull), whereas a municipal shelter like New Haven cannot.
 The New Haven Animal Shelter has a policy of only euthanizing animals with significant illnesses or behavior issues.
 Both work to find adoptive homes for their animals as fast as possible.

 Animal Haven reports an adoption rate of above 80% and the New Haven shelter’s rate is 75%.
 This compares to an adoption rate of 25% for dogs and 24% for cats among shelters nationally10.